Wojtazooo/Numerical_integration/README.md

 # Numerical integration with Trapezoid and Midpoint rules

-#### Program allows us to compute integrals numerically and compare them to the real value of this integral.
-It also shows area below graph of the function using Trapezoid rule, Midpoint rule and their relative errors.
+#### Program allows us to compute integral numerically and compare it to the real value of this it.
+It also shows area below the graph of the function using Trapezoid rule, Midpoint rule and their relative errors.

 ![GitHub Logo](/screenshots/blankGUI.png)